goodlabs-studio/advanced-kstreams-demos/Demo_2/README.md

 ```

 > NOTE: YAML files are sensitive to indentation.
-> Make sure that grafana is directly under the services and not indended below another service.
+> Make sure that grafana is directly under the services and not indented below another service.
 > If this happens, you'll get an error.

 ### Add JMX exporter binary and configurations